boldlink/terraform-aws-rds-aurora/examples/complete/README.md

 [<img src="https://avatars.githubusercontent.com/u/25388280?s=200&v=4" width="96"/>](https://boldlink.io)

 # Terraform module usage complete example with aurora global cluster
-- This example creates a global rds cluster containing a primary and secondary cluster.
+- This example creates a global rds cluster containing a primary cluster and a secondary replica cluster.
-- Some of the options enabled in this example are for testing purposes, make sure you follow your own requirements for a valid
+- Some of the options enabled in this example are for testing purposes, make sure you follow your own requirements for a valid production deployment

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements